drag0sd0g/kafka-csv-loader/README.md

 A robust, production-ready Kotlin CLI tool for loading CSV data into Apache Kafka with Avro schema validation, Schema Registry integration, and configurable batching.

+---

 ## 📋 Overview

 Kafka CSV Loader bridges the gap between traditional CSV data formats and modern event streaming platforms.
-It provides a seamless, type-safe way to migrate CSV data into Kafka topics with full schema validation and registry integration.
+It provides a seamless, type-safe way to migrate CSV data into Kafka topics with full schema and data validation.

 **Use Cases:**